 AWWA School: School-To-Work Transition programme

 AWWA School offers special education to children aged 7 to 18 who have multiple disabilities and those with autism.
 They aim to maximise their potential for independence and improve their quality of life by equipping them with the tools and skills they need to thrive.
-In addition to a structured academic programme and non-academic programme, this SPED school in Singapore also exposes students to different experiences within the community through their School-To-Work Transition Programme.
+In addition to a structured academic programme and a non-academic programme, this SPED school in Singapore also exposes students to different experiences within the community through their School-To-Work Transition Programme.
 This programme prepares students to transition to the workplace to increase the chances of positive outcomes outside of this SPED school.

 AWWA School, 11 Lorong Napiri, Singapore 547532 and 50 Bedok Reservoir Crescent, Singapore 479225, www.awwa.org.sg